- About The Gantts

 Noche De Gala

 This culminating event for Hispanic & Latinx Heritage Month will include live entertainment and authentic food.
 Recognition awards will be presented to those individuals who have contributed to enhancing the campus climate for Hispanic and Latinx students, faculty, and staff.
-Tickets for this event can be purchased online at (link or site) or at the door.
+Tickets for this event can be purchased online here or at the door.

 *This event is open to the public.